Where will you Celebrate St. Patrick’s Day? These Irish Pubs in Orlando are the perfect fit

 5. Harp & Celt

-If you’re looking for non-stop live football (soccer for us Americans), an outside beer garden, corned beef and cabbage and a full Celtic menu then this is the place for you.
+If you’re looking for Irish fun in downtown Orlando, you’ll find non-stop live football (soccer for us Americans), an outside beer garden, corned beef and cabbage and a full Celtic menu at Harp & Celt.
 Can’t go wrong ordering the Dubliner Sandwich, Scotch Eggs, Whiskey Wings, and Shepherd’s Pie.
 They can boast that a U.S. President enjoyed a perfect pint in their joint during his campaign a few years ago, but more importantly, they can also brag that many locals flock there to watch football and enjoy a favorite brew.
 Click here for more info.
-25 South Magnolia Avenue, Downtown Orlando, Florida.
+25 South Magnolia Avenue, Downtown Orlando.
 407-481-2928.

 6. Lizzie McCormack’s